SSFL dumps Fyzabad! “Fyzo Tigers” suspended for “fraudulent” exam documents

-Fyzabad Secondary will play no further part in the 2017 Secondary Schools Football League (SSFL) Premier Division competition after the SSFL executive committee took the decision to suspend the South Zone school today.
+Fyzabad Secondary will take no further part in the 2017 Secondary Schools Football League (SSFL) Premier Division competition after the SSFL executive committee today took the decision to suspend the South Zone school today.

 Jones and Dick, in an interview with Wired868, insisted that they played no role in the deception but merely handed over their examination certificates to Fyzabad team manager Nigel Lakhan.

-“The League having completed its investigation is satisfied that the two students did not have the necessary qualifications for placement [in Lower Sixth Form],” stated a release from SSFL general secretary Azaad Khan, “and moreso that the documents submitted to gain admonition into Lower Sixth Form were in fact fraudulent.
+“The League, having completed its investigation, is satisfied that the two students did not have the necessary qualifications for placement [in Lower Sixth Form],” stated a release from SSFL general secretary Azaad Khan, “and moreso that the documents submitted to gain admission into Lower Sixth Form were in fact fraudulent.

-“The League regrettably has no option but to suspend Fyzabad Secondary.
+“The League regrettably has not option but to suspend Fyzabad Secondary.
 The Ministry of Education would be so advised and copies of all the relevant documents forwarded.”

 The decision means that the SSFL standings will be adjusted for the third time this season—following a successful protest against Shiva Boys Hindu College’s use of midfielder Kierron Mason for the season opener and the SSFL’s initial decision to deduct points from Fyzabad.

-Note: (Editor’s Note: Standings reflect league positions before kick-off on Thurs.
-19 Oct)